holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

 ======
 My research focusses on the electrification of industrial processes to promote the decarbonisation of the industrial sector.
 The objective is to enhance the knowledge on process electrification technologies including techno-economic and environmental assessments under possible future energy market conditions.
 This will also allow to compare electrification with other decarbonisation options.
 My correspondent research project is [PROCEL](https://holgerw-chalmers.github.io/procel/).

-Research Network on Industrial Decarbonisation (RENEW-Industry)
+Research Network on Industrial Decarbonisation
 ======
 I am co-founder of the Research Network on Industrial Decarbonisation (RENEW-Industry) which is a network for scientific researchers in academia and research institutes that focus on Industrial Decarbonisation.
-[Click her to find more information about the network](https://sites.google.com/view/renew-industry).
-Don't forget to sign up for our newsletter.
+[Click here to find more information about the network](https://sites.google.com/view/renew-industry) and don't forget to sign up for our newsletter.

 Contact
 ======